 Chart 4.
 3-month D-NOR and underlying components.
 Percent.
-23.05.2023-23.08.2024
+21.08.2023-15.11.2024

-${\bf R}^ :$ Foreign lending costs, Term: Term premium from the foreign exchange market Source: NoRe
+${\sf R}^ :$ Foreign lending costs, Term: Term premium from the foreign exchange market Source: NoRe

-Both the funding cost in NOK (blue) and the weighted foreign funding cost in EUR and USD (green) has remained at the same level since June.
-Also the "Term Component" (black area) has been stable, and still reflecting that the weighted average funding rate of EUR and USD is higher than NOK rates.
-The average bid/offer spread (orange area) is 20 bp, up 1 bp since the year end.
+The funding cost in NOK (blue) has remained at the same level since August, while the weighted foreign funding cost in EUR and USD (green) is reduced.
+The "Term Component" (black area) has turned slightly positive as the weighted average funding rate of EUR and USD is now lower than NOK rates.
+The average bid/offer spread (orange area) has remained unchanged at around 20 bp.